dachad/tcpgoon/README.md

 ### README maintenance

-Do not edit README.md, as its autogenerated and your changes will be lost.
+Do not edit README.md directly, as your changes will be lost.
 Consider README.src.md and the execution (requires [godepgraph](https://github.com/kisielk/godepgraph)) of:
 ```bash
 % ./_script/readme_generator